Why Large Events Are Where the Money Is—And Where Things Fall Apart

 Your first planning call should cover these specific operational questions: How many guests with a buffer (always plan 5-10% over their guaranteed number)?
 What's the venue layout—how many kitchens, serving areas, parking?
 What's the power situation—do you have dedicated outlets for warming equipment?
 Are there loading dock restrictions?
 What's the setup and breakdown timeline?
 Can you access the venue 2 hours before service, or 30 minutes?

 Create a detailed event specifications document.
 Not a contract addendum.
 A working operational document that lives in your system and gets updated weekly.
-Include: confirmed guest count, menu with exact portions per person, equipment list with serial numbers, staffing assignments with backup names, timeline with 30-minute increments, vendor contacts (including emergency contacts), delivery schedules, and kitchen workflow diagrams.
+Include: confirmed guest count, menu with exact portions per person, catering equipment guide guide guide guide guide guide guide guide guide with serial numbers, staffing assignments with backup names, timeline with 30-minute increments, vendor contacts (including emergency contacts), delivery schedules, and kitchen workflow diagrams.

 For a 250-person event, this document should be 4-6 pages minimum.
 It should be detailed enough that if you got hit by a bus the day before the event, someone else could execute it flawlessly.